 “The industry couldn’t pivot away from Merlot on a dime,” says Matthiasson, “instead, pricing diverged from Cabernet both in terms of price per ton and bottle price, and Merlot vineyards slowly started getting grafted over or pulled out as grape contracts ran out.”

 Matthiasson’s comment rings true when looking at Merlot’s position for the proportion of all crushed red grapes.
-It held its stake at approximately 17 to 19 percent for four years following the movie’s release.
-It wasn’t until 2008 when its proportion slipped to 13 percent.
+It held its stake at approximately 17% to 19% for four years following the movie’s release.
+It wasn’t until 2008 when its proportion slipped to 13%.

 Lasting Effects of Merlot Following the Film